gayfamicom/deer-social/README.md

 ### WIP/Planned

-- rewrite shared URLs to reference deer.social
+- rewrite shared URLs to reference bsky.meowing.zip
 - opengraph support for sharing posts and profiles
 - selecting custom appviews
 - seeing past blocks in post threads (nuclear block for reply chains)

 ## Philosophy

-- by default, deer.social should very similar to the official client
+- by default, bsky.meowing.zip should very similar to the official client
-  - color and branding are different to distinguish from social-app
+  - color and branding are different to distinguish from deer-social & social-app
-  - `!no-unauthenticated` behavior is different
+  - `!no-unauthenticated` behavior is different *(just like deer-social)*
-  - analytics are not present
+  - analytics are not present *(just like deer-social)*
-- opinionated features behind toggles
+- opinionated features behind toggles *(just like deer-social)*
-- focus on high impact, low diff size patches
+- focus on high impact, low diff size patches *(just like deer-social)*
-  - specifically patches that won't require large conflicts to be resolved
+  - specifically patches that won't require large conflicts to be resolved *(just like deer-social)*
-- focus on power users (but all users are welome!)
+- focus on power users (but all users are welome!) *(just like deer-social)*
-- enable things that are possible but annoying today **without** egging on antisocial behavior
+- enable things that are possible but annoying today **without** egging on antisocial behavior *(just like deer-social)*

 ## Development Resources